dotnet/aspire/src/Components/Aspire.OpenAI/README.md

 # Aspire.OpenAI library

 Registers [OpenAIClient](https://github.com/openai/openai-dotnet?tab=readme-ov-file#using-the-openaiclient-class) as a singleton in the DI container for using the OpenAI REST API.
-Enables corresponding logging and telemetry.
+Enables corresponding metrics, logging and telemetry.

 ## Getting started